 RIBA Competition: Centenary Square

-This public realm regeneration competition was hosted by RIBA in 2015, the site, Centenary Square, is located in the heart of Birmingham city centre.
+This public realm regeneration competition was hosted by RIBA in 2015 and the site, Centenary Square, is located in the heart of Birmingham city centre.

-Our proposal was inspired by the local cultural and historical, and site specific references to the City of Birmingham.
-This design features a dynamic space that relates to these and will unify the public realm.
-These concepts are articulated through the paving pattern by taking this simple shape and placing it over key focal points; Hall of Memory, Library ‘Well’ and Symphony Hall entrance.
-The overlapping circles creates elegant ‘latticework’ unifying the space as one; the ‘Lattice’ is in reference to steel industry of Birmingham and new Library.
+Our proposal was inspired by the local, cultural and historical site specific references to the city of Birmingham.
+Our design features a dynamic space that will unify the public realm.
+We proposed taking the simple shape of the paving pattern and placing it over key focal points; Hall of Memory, Library ‘Well’ and Symphony Hall entrance.
+The overlapping circles create elegant ‘latticework’ to bring the space together as one; the lattice is in reference to Birmingham’s steel history, as well as the new library.

-The aim of the design was to dissipate linear movement patterns and provide a variety of intimate spaces for relaxation to places for large scale events.
-The proposals would generate new linkages with surrounding open spaces whilst encouraging people into the central area of the square through innovative design create a series of ‘green living rooms’ which would also act as a wind buffer.
+The aim of the design was to dissipate linear movement patterns and provide a variety of intimate spaces; from relaxation to large scale events.
+Our proposal links with surrounding open spaces, whilst encouraging people into the central area of the square.
+We also suggested a series of ‘green living rooms’ to act as a wind buffer.

 Natural stone paving, bespoke kinetic benches, water features and interactive lighting were also part of the design, as were Fastigate Oak and broad canopied Tulip trees.